saska/final/README.md

 # final

-Python library for financial computation.
+Some functions for financial computation.